top of page

 FOLLOW US

-10 Things You Didn't Know About The King of Cheese
+10 Things You Didn't Know About Parmigiano Reggiano: The King of Cheese

 Parmigiano Reggiano is one of our all-time favourites here at The Chef & The Dish!
 This hand made cheese has a long, rich history with traditions still being kept and practiced to this day.
-If you LOVE the "King of Cheese" as much as we do, you NEED to check out our Limited Time Parmigiano Reggiano Cooking Class!
+If you LOVE the "King of Cheese" as much as we do, you NEED to check out our Parmigiano Reggiano Cooking Class which celebrates everything about Parmigiano Reggiano from wedge to rind.
+But did you know how incredibly special this cheese is?
+Read on for 10 interesting facts about this culinary gem.

 Production of Parmigiano Reggiano began in the medieval times by Benedictine monks in Italy.
 In this pre-refrigeration era, they were able to create a way of preserving fresh milk with a method of aging large wheels of hard cheese that had a much longer shelf life.
 This group pioneered the processes and production of what would become one of the most iconic products in the world centuries later.